-Unlike the stereotype surrounding financers, Prestige wants to help you out regardless of your credit score.
-We understand life isn’t easy and many unprecedented factors may have attributed to your low credit score; we’ll work with you to finance a car and assist you on your road to repairing your credit!
 As you make payments on time with your auto loan, your credit history can improve, and, likewise, can play a role in improving your credit score.

-As your credit score improves, you may finally be able to purchase that perfect home or car you have been waiting for AND qualify for much better rates which will save you lots of money!
+When your credit score improves, you may finally be able to purchase that perfect home or car you have been waiting for AND qualify for much better rates which will save you lots of money!